Section Image

 Students are zoned to the Charles County Public Schools district, which serves almost 28,000 students and has an overall B-plus rating from Niche.
 All high school students may apply to participate in the career and technical education programs at the district’s North Point High School.
 Programs include welding, collision repair, culinary arts and cosmetology.
 For post-secondary education, there’s the College of Southern Maryland; the nearest campus of the community college is 8 miles south, in La Plata.
 The campus has a population of about 6,000 students.
 La Plata is also where residents find the nearest hospital: the University of Maryland Charles Regional Medical Center.

-North Point High School in Bennsville offers 16 career and technical programs.
+Students in Waldorf attend North Point High School which offers 16 career and technical programs.

 1/4